salmandaher/VLNs_Team_GraviPower/README.md

 # The coding of the solution
 ## The main control code (the Python code)

-This Python code serves as the central control unit for our system.
+running on the Raspberry Pi 4 device, this Python code serves as the central control unit for our system.
 It manages the system’s operational states, including charging, discharging, and fast charge modes, by coordinating commands to various controllers such as the PRIZM and the ESP.
 The code continuously monitors sensor data to make decisions that ensure smooth transitions between modes and optimize system performance.
 Additionally, it implements a PID control algorithm to regulate the descent speed of the mass, maximizing energy generation efficiency by dynamically adjusting the electrical load without wasting energy through conventional braking.
 The program also supports real-time monitoring and manual mode control via a connected web-based interface, enabling effective management of the entire energy storage process.

 ### Main Tasks of the Python Control Code

 The Python script performs critical functions to optimize the operation of the gravity-based energy storage system:

 1. It calculates the generator's rotational speed during discharging using encoder feedback.
 2. It applies a PID (Proportional-Integral-Derivative) control algorithm to regulate the generator speed at the point of maximum power generation efficiency.
-The PID output is fed to the PWM driver to dynamically adjust the electrical load.
+The PID output is fed to the PWM BTS driver to dynamically adjust the electrical load.
 The general form of a PID controller is expressed as:

 $$
 u(t) = K_p e(t) + K_i \int_0^t e(\tau) d\tau + K_d \frac{d e(t)}{d t}